 3. Muted Designer Hearing Protection

 These come in a variety of trendy patterns, including flamingoes and airplanes.
-In addition to the cute designs, it’s important to have something that’s comfortable; after all, your child may spend hours every day wearing them.
+In addition to the cute designs, it’s important to have something comfortable; after all, your child may spend hours every day wearing them.
 These earmuffs come with a padded headband and soft ear cups.

 Children with autism are often gifted with exceptional hearing.
 However, that gift can bring incredible sensitivity.